 What the AQF is not:

-- an education provider or an education institution;
+- an education provider or an educational institution;

 - a provider of any qualification assessments or recognize overseas qualifications